Elizabeth Street Garden: Lawsuit and aftermath

+Development cancelation and continuing litigation

 In June 2025, the city government announced that it would cancel its plans for the development on the Elizabeth Street Garden site.
 The commentator Justin Davidson wrote for Curbed that the dispute "shows the weakness at the heart of our city-planning process".
 The developers objected, saying the decision would create a "dangerous precedent" and would cause affordable-housing developers in the city to reconsider their plans.
 Randy Mastro called the deal a win-win.
 Zohran Mamdani, the Democratic Party candidate in the 2025 New York City mayoral election, said at a meeting in late 2025 that he would evict the Elizabeth Street Garden and build housing on the site, a comment that prompted opposition online.

-After Mamdani's electoral victory, in November 2025, the Adams administration designated the garden as a city park, making it impossible to build on the site without state approval; Mamdani criticized the move.
+After Mamdani's victory in November 2025, the Adams administration designated the garden as a city park, making it impossible to build on the site without state approval; Mamdani criticized the move.
 In the meantime, three alternate affordable-housing sites were being proposed.
 On November 19, 2025, the developers of Haven Green filed a lawsuit challenging the city's designation of the Elizabeth Street Garden site as parkland.
+The lawsuit was paused the next week while the developers negotiated for an alternate site, and supporters of the garden wrote to Mamdani, asking him to preserve the garden.
+Mastro offered Haven Green's developers another city-owned site if the developers withdrew their lawsuit before December 31, Adams's last day in office.
+In August 2026, Mamdani abandoned his plans to redevelop the Elizabeth Street Garden site.